 # Our Second Pick: Incase Icon – $169.95

 The Icon from Incase is a dream for anyone who values a more rigid backpack with wide, comfortable shoulder straps.

 This pack has foam padding lined throughout to keep all of your tech and other valuables safe.

-I will warn you however, if you are not a fan of zippers, you may want to look elsewhere.
-If you are a lover of zippers, however, you need look no further.
+I will warn you, however, if you are not a fan of zippers, you may want to look elsewhere.
+If you are a lover of zippers, however, you need to look no further.
 The Incase Icon backpack has a lot of zippers.